themactep/thingino-firmware/general/package/nabto/readme.md

 ###### Retrieving a stream

-In the example we will fetch the thread on the linux machine, but the releases on [github](https://github.com/nabto/nabto-client-edge-tunnel) have a windows version of the client.
+In the example we will fetch the thread on the linux machine, but the releases on [GitHub](https://github.com/nabto/nabto-client-edge-tunnel) have a Windows version of the client.

 Clone and build the client (downloaded from releases).

 There are 2 ways of "pairing" - `Local Open` and `Password Open`.
 The first mode allows you to easily find and bind the device if it is in the same local network, the second option if the device is remote...

 As a universal example, we will use the variant with a remote device.

 Run `edge_tunnel_client` with the key `--pair-string` and a string with the necessary device credentials `p=pr-ydk3xhyn,d=de-orruyc4n,pwd=X9NphkArpzLU,sct=9jLgbUb4FWhe`.
 The string is already present in the output of the camera connected to the cloud, so just copy it from the previous step of the camera setup and select `0` - Password Open, when asked for New username we specify `admin`:

 ```
 $./edge_tunnel_client --pair-string p=pr-ydk3xhyn,d=de-orruyc4n,pwd=X9NphkArpzLU,sct=9jLgbUb4FWhe